entertaining the italian way cooking class recipes

 Leave to boil stirring every 5-10mins to ensure it’s not burning on the bottom of the pan.

 Taste the rice after 30mins and add more water if still too firm.
 Repeat this process until you have the desired texture (firm, with bite but not crunchy).
-This will take longer if you haven’t soaked the rice.
+This will take longer if you haven’t pre-soaked the rice.

 Serve immediately or place in a ceramic dish to heat in the oven later on.